gopi-suvanam/scribbler-website/index.md

 - UI is similar/close to Jupyter Notebook (for the sake familiarity for python developers).
 - Has a minimalistic UI to put focus on user generated code/content.
 - It is light-weight as it uses minimal external libraries for styling.
 - Comes pre-loaded with Plotly, D3 and DI-Libs for power usage.
+- Thirdparty libraries can be loaded dynamically.

 ### Usecases
 Scribbler can be used for: